RAF Transport Command: Post war

 During the 1950s and 1960s Transport Command evacuated military personnel from the Suez Canal Zone prior and after the Suez Crisis of October–November 1956; evacuated casualties from South Korea during the Korean War and from the Malaya during the Malayan Emergency; moved essential supplies to Woomera, South Australia, and ferried personnel and supplies out to Christmas Island for the UK's atomic bomb tests.
 In addition, Transport Command ran scheduled routes to military staging posts and bases in the Indian Ocean region, Southeast Asia and the Far East, to maintain contact between the UK and military bases of strategic importance.
 It also carried out special flights worldwide covering all the continents bar Antarctica.
 Many varied tasks were undertaken during the 1950s.

 The 1960s saw a reduction of the RAF and a loss of independence of the former functional commands.
 Transport Command was renamed Air Support Command in 1967.

 Other tasks in the 1950s

 Operation Becher's Brook was a major operation of Transport Command – the ferrying of 400 Canadair Sabre fighters from North America to the UK, circa 1952.
 This required pilots and ground crew to be transported to Canada.
 The Sabres were flown via Keflavik (Iceland) on to Shetland and from there to mainland Scotland.

 Transport Command also supported the British North Greenland expedition a research expedition from 1952–54 on the Greenland ice.

 Structure

+Groups

+No. 44 (Ferry) Group RAF was formed on 15 August 1941 at Eastern Avenue, Barnwood, Gloucester within RAF Ferry Command.
+It moved to Transport Command on 25 March 1943 and controlled non-operational aircraft moving to and from the UK to the south or west.
+It was disbanded on 14 August 1946 and absorbed into No. 46 Group.